chuckmasterson/chuckmasterson.github.io/_posts/2017-03-01-changing-my-blog-to-jekyll-why-i-did-it.md

 to on time when you wake up your phone or your computer.

 Just getting to that point was hard won.
-It’s true, computers do work pretty well for the things that a lot of people really want to do: edit documents, give directions, read email, watch ~~porn~~ videos.
+It’s true, computers do work pretty well for the things that a lot of people really want to do: edit documents, get directions, read email, watch ~~porn~~ videos.
 But consider what it took to achieve that: millions of man-hours; the creation of an entire new industrial sector; concomitant factories in poor areas of distant countries; a purgatory period of many years in which computers existed but were useless for everyday purposes to all but the most